akunity2357/kafka-net/README.md

 Comment
 ----------
 This is a pet project for me and is not currently backed by a need for a Kafka server client.
-Which means the client is only currently being tested against a small set of Kafka test servers and not against any server that has any real data load.
+Which means the client is only currently being tested against a small set of Kafka test servers and not against to any server that has any real data load.